screetsec/TheFatRat/README.md

 ## :octocat: Credits

 - Thanks to allah and Screetsec [ Edo -maland- ] <Me>
+- Dracos Linux from Scratch Indonesia ( Penetration os ) Thanksyou , you can see in http://dracos-linux.org/
 - Offensive Security for the awesome OS ( http://www.offensive-security.com/ )
 - http://www.kali.org/"
 - Jack Wilder admin in http://www.linuxsec.org